ATNoG/indoor-location-emulator-static-files/README.md

 deploy-prod:
 - This stage must print a message "This job deploys something from the $CI_COMMIT_BRANCH branch.", change directory and pull the code to selected directory, perform a reload on nginx, and restart backend-emulator docker image container: \
     - echo "This job deploys something from the $CI_COMMIT_BRANCH branch." \
-    - ssh atnog@10.0.12.91 "cd ~/git/static-files; git pull; sudo systemctl reload nginx; sudo docker restart backend-emulator;
+    - ssh atnog@10.0.12.91 "cd ~/git/indoor-location-emulator-static-files; git pull; sudo systemctl reload nginx; sudo docker restart \ indoor-location-emulator-backend;"
 ---